godaddy/gasket/packages/gasket-plugin-winston/README.md

 ## Lifecycles

-### logTransports
+### winstonTransports

-To add custom logger transports, you can also hook the `logTransports` lifecycle and return a transport or an array of transports you wish to add to the logger.
-Here's an example gasket config and a hook that uses that config to add a FluentD transport:
+To add custom logger transports, you can also hook the `winstonTransports` lifecycle and return a transport or an array of transports you wish to add to the logger.
+Here's an example gasket config and a hook that uses that config to add a FluentD traport:

 ```js
 // gasket.config.js